nstuyvesant/baldr/README.md

 ### Backlog

-1. Ran and Uzi to write their summaries to vr database daily (cron)
+1. Ran and Uzi to write their summaries to vr database daily (cron on opsportal)

-2. Handle uuid and date parameters for HTTP GET in index.js or rewrite as PHP
+2. Replace use of FQDN with UUID to improve security

 3. Tzvika to add hyperlink to Digitalzoom that passes MCM FQDN and current date to report.html